 - Raw veggies with dip:- You can even try out carrots with celery or hummus with peanut butter.

-- Air fried veggies:- You can get some crispy texture with the natural veggies rather than using veggie powder.
+- Air-fried veggies:- You can get some crispy texture with natural veggies rather than using veggie powder.
 Try out lemon and herb cauliflower or pumpkin fries snacks.

 - Baked chips: If you do not have an air fryer, you can also bake the chips to achieve a similar outcome.
 You can even make some veggie straws of baked potato, sweet potato, and beetroot snacks.

 - Smoothies:- Another fun way of boosting the veggie intake is to add some straws to the smoothie or even create vegetables, and fruit freezer pops.